Beyoncé ticket demand 800% higher than tickets available: Ticketmaster

 “Fan demand already exceeds the number of tickets available by more than 800% based on the registration numbers in the Group A cities,” reads the statement.
 “It is expected that many interested fans may not be able to get tickets because demand drastically exceeds supply.”

-Shabazz, a fan from NYC who spoke with Nexstar’s WPIX on Thursday, thinks Ticketmaster is being extra cautions because they can’t afford another controversy.
+Shabazz, a fan from NYC who spoke with KTLA’s sister station WPIX on Thursday, thinks Ticketmaster is being extra cautious because they can’t afford another controversy.

 “I believe they learned their lesson because they’re dealing with the bottom line,” said Shabazz, who didn’t give a last name.